-The Reduced Excitatory Inflammatory Diet (REID) is a high vegetable, whole food diet that emphasizes the removal of excitatory and inflammatory food sources.
-Some of the most prevalent excitatory and inflammatory foods are gluten, casein (class of proteins found in diet), soy and food additives containing free glutamate and aspartate.
-These foods can be problematic because of their high concentration of unbound glutamate (glutamic acid).
+The Reduced Excitatory Inflammatory Diet (REID) is a lifestyle in which one works to reduce inflammation and balance neurotransmitters (particularly glutamate, which is excitatory and GABA, which is calming) through a whole food diet that emphasizes the removal of excitatory and inflammatory food sources.
+Some of the most prevalent excitatory and inflammatory foods are gluten, casein (class of proteins found in dairy), soy, corn (to a lesser extent) and food additives containing free glutamate and aspartate.
+These foods can be problematic because of their high concentration of unbound/free glutamate (glutamic acid).
+Unbound or free glutamate (aka MSG) is most commonly found in processed foods as a food additive or created as a byproduct of commercial food manufacturing processes.
 Please see the ‘What is Glutamate’ tab for more information.